SaiSrikar0/Python-Full-Stack-Project/README.md

-# Project Management System
+# ProjectDock : A Project Management System

-A full-stack project management application built with FastAPI backend and Streamlit frontend, integrated with Supabase for data storage.
+ProjectDock is a lightweight full-stack application for managing projects, tasks, and team members.
+It uses FastAPI for the backend API, Streamlit for the frontend interface, and Supabase as the database.
+Users can create projects, assign tasks, track progress, and collaborate in one simple dashboard.
 ## 🚀 Features

 - **Project Management**: Create, update, and track projects